Rytual/OldPhonePad-RegexStack/README.md

     resultStack.Pop();
 ```

-This is elegant because:
+This is nice because:
 - Backspace is O(1) instead of O(n) for string manipulation
 - Stack naturally models the "undo" operation
-- LIFO behavior perfectly matches how backspace works
+- LIFO behavior matches how backspace works

 ### 3. Functional Pipeline Style